depau/3dprint-wiki/wiki/environment.md

 Furthermore, bio materials recycling facilities work differently and use different technologies to speed up the natural biodegradation, so as always check with your local company.

-{:.no_toc}
 #### Milan, Italy (AMSA S.p.A.)

-After inquiry they reported that 3D printer PLA scraps should be disposed of with organic waste.
+After inquiry, they reported that 3D printer PLA scraps should be disposed of with organic waste.

+> [...]
-> Gentile signor [redacted]
+>
 > i residui derivanti da stampe 3D in materiale PLA (acido polilattico, ossia bioplastica ottenuta da scarti di mais)
 > possono essere conferiti nel cassonetto dell'umido.
->
-> Cordiali saluti

-> Servizio Clienti
-> Amsa S.p.A. – Gruppo A2A
-> Responsabile Customer Center

 ### ABS